sonewn/ROS-Roadmap/README.md

 roscore
 ```

-Any ROS system must have **`only one master`**, even in a distributed system, and it should run on a computer that is reachable by all other computers to ensure that remote ROS nodes can access the master.
+Any ROS system must have **`only one master`**, even in a distributed system, and it should run on a computer that is reachable by all other computers to ensure that remote ROS nodes can access the master.**

 <br><br>

 * **ROS nodes**

-Basically, `nodes` are regular processes but with the capability to register with the `ROS Master node` and communicate with other nodes in the system.
+Basically, `nodes` are **regular processes** but **with the capability to register** with the `ROS Master node` and **communicate with other nodes** in the system.
-The ROS design idea is that each node is an independent module that interacts with other nodes using the ROS communication capability. <br>
+The ROS design idea is that each node is an **independent module** that interacts with other nodes using the `ROS communication capability`. <br>

 The nodes can be created in various ways.
 From a terminal window a node can be created directly by typing a command after the command prompt, as shown in the examples to follow.
-Alternatively, nodes can be created as part of a program written in Python or C++.
+Alternatively, **nodes can be created as part of a program written in Python or C++**.
 <br>
 As example let's run the `tutlesim` node, in a new terminal run

 ```
-rosrun turtlesim turtlesim_node
+$ rosrun turtlesim turtlesim_node
 ```

 <br>